Compass: Construction

-Compass balancing (magnetic dip)

-Because the Earth's magnetic field's inclination and intensity vary at different latitudes, compasses are often balanced during manufacture so that the dial or needle will be level, eliminating needle drag which can give inaccurate readings.
+Because the Earth's magnetic field's inclination and intensity vary at different latitudes, compasses are often balanced during manufacture so that the dial or needle will be level, eliminating needle drag.
 Most manufacturers balance their compass needles for one of five zones, ranging from zone 1, covering most of the Northern Hemisphere, to zone 5 covering Australia and the southern oceans.
-This individual zone balancing prevents excessive dipping of one end of the needle which can cause the compass card to stick and give false readings.
+This individual zone balancing prevents excessive dipping of one end of the needle, which can cause the compass card to stick and give false readings.

 Some compasses feature a special needle balancing system that will accurately indicate magnetic north regardless of the particular magnetic zone.
-Other magnetic compasses have a small sliding counterweight installed on the needle itself.
-This sliding counterweight, called a 'rider', can be used for counterbalancing the needle against the dip caused by inclination if the compass is taken to a zone with a higher or lower dip.
+Other magnetic compasses have a small sliding counterweight installed on the needle.
+This sliding counterweight, called a "rider", can be used for counterbalancing the needle against the dip caused by inclination if the compass is taken to a zone with a higher or lower dip.